One of Tom’s chores irritates him. It’s what crows that fly over his yard do.

 “Amazing.
 Just amazing.
 I hope you two don’t mind, but I’m going to supervise.
 Your mother and I don’t want anyone to get hurt, so I want to see how you’re going to hold down the branch once you’ve pulled it down.”

 “Oh, that’s going to be easy,” Tom said.
 “We have that weight set you got me, so I’m going to tie both ends of a rope around a ten-pound weight, then we’ll loop it around the branch after pulling it down.
 And that was my idea.
-Dad said he’d help.”
+Dad can supervise so it’ll be safe.

 “Does this sound okay, Mom?”

 “Yes, it does.
 I’m glad your father is going to supervise.
 That way it’s less likely that either of you will get hurt.
 But it’s very important that you be careful.”

 “Which branches do the crows like to sit on?”
 Charlie asked Tom.

 “The lower branches that stick out so they are mostly parallel with the ground.”

 “What kind of tree is it?”
 Charlie asked.